readyready15728/misc/awakemud-notes.md

 at the pawn shop that has one.
 * A Troll's natural dermal armor means that I have to use Increase Cybered Attribute for increasing Body.
+* Regarding street-legal armor: A skinny dwarven orbital punk says OOCly, "Redshift is 10/10 with forearm guard and mark 4 form.
+Portland and Trog moxie I think are 9/9."
+* A skinny dwarven orbital punk says OOCly, "Moxie is a little more durable."
+* Any of the guns from the troll part of the OU other than the Alpha (no under slot) are a good pick for Haensel.
+3 net reach from a bayonet is massively helpful.
+If you're going light chrome, or just not bothering with muscle aug bio, the monowhip is still a top contender for melee.